nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 ## Search Parameters and Responses ##
 Detailed guidance relating to [searching for FHIR resources](https://www.hl7.org/fhir/stu3/search.html) can be viewed.
-Two scenarios which may be used to search for a `ServiceDefinition` in the CDS context are outlined below:

 ### Searching for a ServiceDefinition using a named query ###